pananton/busrpc-spec/docs/busrpc.md

 * [Documentation commands](#documentation-commands)
 * [Specializations](#specializations)

+# Introduction

+As appears from it's name, busrpc framework stands on two pillars.

+First of all, it is a form of a remote procedure call (RPC) technology (like [grpc](https://grpc.io/), [json-rpc](https://www.jsonrpc.org/) and similar) used for interservice communication.

+Secondly, it relies on a message bus/queue/broker component as a transport layer.
+Usual RPC implementations mostly operate in a peer-to-peer manner meaning that communicating parties need to connect directly to each other.
+This is probably ok for the systems with small number (1-5) of services, but does not suite well for microservice backends where number of services can easily surpass 100.
+Instead, microservice backends utilize a dedicated component (called message bus/queue/broker) as a central point of communication responsible for interservice message delivery and routing.
+This greatly simplifies system configuration (only message bus address is required to access any part of the system API), service deployment (because all services are loosely-coupled in this scheme) and administration.

-# Goals
+# Premises and goals

-Primary goal of the busrpc project is to provide a microservice development framework (consisting of technical documentation, tools and client libraries) suitable for a variety of platforms and programming languages.
-* Because in

 [Microservice architecture](https://en.wikipedia.org/wiki/Microservices)(MA) is a common standard nowadays for developing large systems backends.
-Among many other things, it determines how to decompose the system on microservices

 Basic MA principles and patterns are described in a numerous amount of technical articles, publications and books.
 However, low-level details are frequently left underspecified.
+Busrpc framework main goal is to offer a turnkey solution for backend developers who apply MA for their projects.

+Because MA implies that all development is distributed among some (probably - large) number of small (from 1 to 5 developers) loosely-coupled teams, the following sub-goals were also specified:
+* Busrpc framework should establish a common intuitive terminology to facilitate communication between development teams.
+*
+* To make learning curve for busrpc newcomers shorted Introduction of specific New concepts and definitions should be avoided and terminology should build on a well-known Framework should avoid introduction of new concepts and definitions and instead build on a well-known Instead of providing new concepts and definitions, busrcp terminology should build on a well-known concept
+* Busrpc framework should support (at least - *potentially*) a variery of message bus/queue/broker implementations and programming languages.
+* Busrpc fram

+Primary goal of the busrpc project is to provide a microservice development framework (consisting of technical documentation, tools and client libraries) suitable for a variety of platforms and programming languages.
+* Because in